-

 Hyperthermia:

-The term hyperthermia is a
+The term

-combination of two Greek words: hyper (rise)
+hyperthermia is a combination of two Greek

-and therme (heat) and refers to the increasing
+words: hyper (rise) and therme (heat) and

-of body temperature or selected tissues in
+or selected tissues in order to achieve a

-order to achieve a precise therapeutic effect.
+precise therapeutic effect.

 The use of high temperature as a healing